Concorde: Naming

+British minister of technology Tony Benn (left) and Sud Aviation president Maurice Papon (right) during the presentation of the French Concorde prototype, December 1967.

 At Charles de Gaulle's January 1963 press conference, the aircraft was first called "Concorde".
 The name was suggested by the 18-year-old son of F.G.
 Clark, the publicity manager at BAC's Filton plant.
 Reflecting the treaty between the British and French governments that led to Concorde's construction, the name Concorde is from the French word concorde (/fr/), which has an English equivalent, concord.
 Both words mean agreement, harmony, or union.
 The name was changed to Concord by Harold Macmillan in response to a perceived slight by de Gaulle.
 At the French roll-out in Toulouse in late 1967, the British Minister of Technology, Tony Benn, announced that he would change the spelling back to Concorde.
 This created a nationalist uproar that died down when Benn stated that the suffixed "e" represented "Excellence, England, Europe, and Entente (Cordiale)".
 In his memoirs, he recounted a letter from a Scotsman claiming, "you talk about 'E' for England, but part of it is made in Scotland."
 Given Scotland's contribution of providing the nose cone for the aircraft, Benn replied, "it was also 'E' for 'Écosse' (the French name for Scotland) – and I might have added 'e' for extravagance and 'e' for escalation as well!"

 In common usage in the United Kingdom, the type is known as "Concorde" without an article, rather than "the Concorde" or "a Concorde".